IndexCoop/ITIPS/ITIPS/ITIP-004.md

   + *Answer* The methodologist might abuse this power.
 They could withold consent for contract upgrades to gain leverage in negotiations over unrelated matters.
 It complicates the operational environment for engineers by introducing unknowns about which extensions might be enabled for a module and when.

-- [ ] Are there any extension contract operations for which the possibility of a methodologist veto poses unacceptable risks?
+- [ ] Are there any extension contract operations for which the possibility of a (retroactive) methodologist veto poses unacceptable risks?
   + *Answer* We can't confidently answer this with "no", so the answer is effectively "yes".
 We should assume that unexpectedly disabling an extension could break assumptions in the system with negative consequences.

 ## Feasibility Analysis